Lovecraft Recommended Reading List

 At the Mountains of Madness

-Actually, I didn’t especially enjoy this one and I’ve read it several times trying to like it more.
-But so many other people seem to love it that I’ll recommend it as something you might like as well.
-I recommend reading after you’ve read most of the shorter ones, not up front.
+Actually, I didn't especially enjoy this one until I read the graphic novel.
+But so many other people seem to love it that I'll recommend it as something you might like as well.
+I recommend reading after you've read most of the shorter ones, not up front.
+And consider picking up the graphic novel in order to experience it in a different way (it's a slow, visual story).

 Lovecraft was good at writing short works which are as much about capturing the feel of a place or idea as telling a proper story.
 None of these really have plot or conclusions, but they're all excellent.